-The Foundation Year offers a broad contemplative survey of the penetrating understanding of the human being and the world made possible through Rudolf Steiner's spiritual science.
-It provides the spiritual, cognitive foundation for future educators, and for many students, answers the heart's and mind's longing for a meaningful reconnection to life.
+The Foundation Year offers a broad contemplative survey of the human being and the world made possible through Rudolf Steiner's spiritual science.
+For many students, the experience answers the longing of heart and mind for a meaningful reconnection to life.
 The course is also open to individuals not intending to become Waldorf Teachers.

-In the four weekly seminars, the various teachers endeavor to lead the students into selected subjects based on spiritual science.
-All the topics covered in the Foundation Year are essential steps toward building an ever-deepening understanding of the human being, humanity, and the world.
 Seminar discussions help the students transform mere knowledge into insight, and it is hoped that, out of themselves, the student's conscious path of self-development will be enriched.
 The future of Waldorf education depends on striving, insightful teachers.
-The seminars typically begin with singing rounds, speech exercises and poetry recitation, followed by questions from the students.
+The seminars typically begin with singing, speech exercises and poetry recitation, followed by questions from the students.

-We see the visual arts existing in the spatial world, and we are aware that both creating and appreciating art can become a threshold, bridging the physical world and the divine world.
-An introduction to Goethe's color theory and Rudolf Steiner's teachings on color will stimulate the student's experience of the artistic process, and provide a fresh view of the world around us.
+Creating and appreciating art can become a bridge for bringing the physical and the divine into a unified whole experience.
+An introduction to color theory and Rudolf Steiner's teachings on color may help to stimulate the student's experience of the artistic process, and provide a fresh view of the world around us.
 By awakening ourselves to color, line and form, our inner experiences and artistic capacities are enlivened.
-Through the arts of sculpture, drawing and painting, as well as studies in art history, students will have the opportunity to contemplate more deeply the development of human consciousness through the ages.
+Through the arts of sculpture, drawing and painting, as well as studies in art history, students will have the opportunity to contemplate the development of human consciousness through the ages.
 The art class meets weekly with specific open studio sessions available to practice outside of class time.
 With their accomplished work, students participate in an art exhibition to coincide with graduation festivities.

 Choir is the one weekly class where students in both years meet together.
 Thirty some voices creates a safe space for all to sing.
 Singing exercises are regularly practiced at the beginning of each class.
 A great variety of songs, from simple to complex, from one to four parts, in various languages are learned.
 The atmosphere is supportive, where students of varying skill and talent are encouraged to work side by side, giving to and learning from one another, bringing each to a love of singing.

-The Foundation recorder class moves at a comfortable pace which allows ample time for basic music questions.
+To accommodate various levels of musical skills, recorder classes are set up to move at a comfortable pace for beginners, and a more demanding pace for students more accomplished in music.
 The course includes basic music theory, a varied repertoire, and opportunities to learn other voices beyond soprano.
 By end of first term, alto and tenor recorders play alongside the sopranos making a rich musical experience for all.
 We arrange tutorial classes for those who have no experience in music and need extra start-up help.

 Most students arrive with no experience of the art of eurythmy, so the intensive nature of study (three lessons per week, of 45 minutes duration) is important to help them gain an active insight into the individual and social possibilities of etheric movement.
 Basic introductory work in this year includes: